BrittanyTinnin/sinatra-case-tracker/NOTES.md

 <!-- markdownlint-disable -->
 #layout of project

+user
-user has many cases
+has many cases
-user has email, username, password
+has email, username, password

+cases
-cases belong to user
+belong to user
+has case summary(content)
 -types of cases
 -officers assigned to case
 -collect and secured evidence